Exploring the Capabilities of Large Language Model Encoders for Image-Text Retrieval in Chest X-rays: Results

-\paragraph{Effect of additional training data} Several CLIP baselines show little gain—or even declines on MIMIC—after adding CheXpert-plus, likely due to formatting and style mismatches between sources.
+Several CLIP baselines show little gain—or even declines on MIMIC—after adding CheXpert-plus, likely due to formatting and style mismatches between sources.
+These results indicate that increasing data volume alone does not guarantee improved retrieval under report-style heterogeneity; robust text modeling is critical.
 In contrast, \emph{LLM2CLIP4CXR} maintains or improves performance on both MIMIC and Open-I, demonstrating that the LLM-based text encoder transfers cross-domain semantics more robustly.
 Importantly, our model can encounter reports written in diverse styles and still learn the underlying clinical facts efficiently, leading to stable or improved clinical alignment.
 Overall, clinically oriented metrics remain strong and are comparable to those reported by recent generative systems.

 Adding PadChest has mixed effects: while some metrics improve, top-$k$ retrieval on MIMIC decreases, likely due to information density differences, since PadChest reports typically contain only the impression.
 This discrepancy is important because our private dataset (1.1M studies) also consists largely of impression-only reports.
 To mitigate this, we introduce section placeholders and instructions (\cref{sec:sectioned_processing}), producing LLM2CLIP4CXR$_{\mathrm{section}}$.
 This variant better distinguishes between \emph{Findings} and \emph{Impression}, mitigating performance drops and improving external generalization.
 By contrast, the CLIP4CXR$_{\mathrm{section}}$ baseline with BERT shows little benefit, further underscoring the importance of stronger text encoders.